Hypercubed/f-flat_node/docs/data-stuctures.md

 ## Maps

-Maps (aka objects or records) are surrounded by curly brackets (`{}`) with optinally comma-separated elements.
-The key in a key value pair is actullay a word as described above.
+Maps (aka objects or records) are surrounded by curly brackets (`{}`) again with optionally comma-separated elements.
+The key in a key value pair is actually a key as described above.
 Expressions within curly brackets are executed immediately.

 ```
 f♭> { x: 1 y: 2 }